 Our days of collections were over, but the trip was not yet complete.
 After one more night’s sleep in North Carolina, we drove north to Washington, DC for the final leg of our trip.

 This blogpost is the fifth part of a series.
-See the first, second, third, and fourth on ARBlog.
+See part 1, part 2, part 3, part 4, and part 6 on ARBlog.